sebedard13/ImageGenerator/README.md

 - **Size of image**
 - **Seed**
 - **Number of tectonic plates**
-- **Max number of iteration**
+- **Max number of iterations**
-- **Max number of Cycle**
+- **Max number of Cycles**
 - **Start map roughness** Allows to create more or less smooth coasts in the initial continents and more islands
 - **Percent of sea at the start** Raise the initial ocean level
 - **Period to erode the plates**Increase the interval to perform more erosion on the continents
-- **Ratio of folding of continental collision** Allows you to create higher mountains and peaks
+- **The ratio of folding of continental collision** Allows you to create higher mountains and peaks
-- **Value of plate superposition to merge** At what absolute value of overlap of two plates should the continents be combined and collide?
-A value too small and the continental plates will hardly overlap and create only thin mountains
+- **Value of plate superposition to merge** Represents at what absolute value of overlap of two plates should the continents be combined and collide?
+A value too small and the continental plates will hardly overlap and create only thin mountains.
 - **Percent of plate superposition to merge** Similar to the one above, but from the percentage of overlap of the smallest plate